 - Part of the reason for its photo-protective effects is that PL is orally administered and so is working from the inside out, deep within skin where topically-applied products won’t reach.

 - Polypodium leucotomos has also been shown to provide significant skin protection against UV radiation (sunlight) in people with polymorphous light eruption (also called polymorphic light eruption).
 These individuals, who are hypersensitive to sunlight, may benefit from PL with reduced itchiness and decreased skin redness.

-This Supplement Contains Polypodium Leucotomos And Many Other Natural Ingredients That Support Your Skin During Sun Exposure.
+This Supplement Contains Polypodium Leucotomos And Many Other Natural Ingredients That Protect Your Skin.